bincyan/obsidian-chatgpt-bridge/README.md

 For instructions on integrating this plugin with GPTs, please see <https://github.com/bincyan/obsidian-chatgpt-gpts-integration>.

+## Road Map

+This project will act as a bridge to ChatGPT and other LLM agents.
+Future plans include adding MCP-style permission controls and other mechanisms to securely manage access.

+Make sure you follow this project and my website to keep up with my work.

 ## Release Process

 When a git tag is pushed, a GitHub Actions workflow will automatically build the